Your homework: Get early jump on parent-teacher conferences

 The more you talk to your child’s teacher, the more you can help your child learn and grow.

 Even in kindergarten, you can schedule a conference.
-Even if your child is not having problems, it’s good to check in.
+And even if your child is not having problems, it’s good to check in.

 Starting in elementary school, you can expect one or two scheduled conferences a year.
 However, you don’t have to wait, especially if you’re worried about an issue.
 By requesting a conference, you’re showing the teacher that you care about learning.

 After classes begin, call the school to request a parent-teacher conference.
 This first meeting is a chance for you and the teacher to get to know each other.
-Tell the teacher what your child likes and what he’s good at.
+Tell the teacher about your child's likes and strengths.

 While teachers are the experts on learning, they should offer you choices.
 If your child needs additional help, the teacher may bring in a team to work on an individualized education plan (IEP) for the school year.

 Be sure to describe any medical needs that may impact how your child performs in school.
-And if your child has special problems, ask if specialists are available.Other discussion points:
+And ask if specialists are available if your child has special problems.3.
+WHAT ARE POINTS TO DISCUSS?

 • Share family events with the teacher.
 A new baby, a divorce or a death can impact your child’s behavior.
-Knowing these things gives the teacher insight.
+This gives the teacher insight.

 • Tell the teacher if you speak a different language at home.
 If your English is not strong, the teacher can arrange for a translator to join your conference.